reddickda/rushHour/README.md

 - update table rendering to use new hashed board

 - using hashed board, need to figure out drag event issue - use refs?

+- figured out board updating with hash
+  - clear board of old pieces first then set
+- handling two piece logic

+- TODO handle collisions (if you over write any piece then just remove that entire piece)
+- TODO handle 3 pieces